MiloTheFish8/frontend-curriculum/notes/javascript.md

 const newNumbers = numbers.concat([8, 5, 2]);

 // ES6+
-// 5 makes an array of any iterable (collection, separate values) const elements = Array.from(document.querySelectorAll('li'));
+// 5 makes an array of any iterable or array-like
+// takes the object, examines for being an iterable or array-like
+// makes a new array and copies items to it
+// Array.from(iterable[, mapFunction, thisArg]);
+const elements = Array.from(document.querySelectorAll('li'));
 const letters = Array.from('string');
+// [ss, ts, rs, ...]
+const lettersWithS = Array.from('string', (l) => l + 's');
 // 6 of separate values
 const values = Array.of(1, 2, 3);
 // 7